quicwg/base-drafts/draft-ietf-quic-qpack.md

 While blocked, field section data SHOULD remain in the blocked stream's flow control window.
-A stream becomes unblocked when the Insert Count becomes greater than or equal to the Required Insert Count for all field sections the decoder has started reading from the stream.
+A stream becomes unblocked when the Insert Count becomes greater than or equal to the Required Insert Count for all encoded field sections the decoder has started reading from the stream.

 When processing encoded field sections, the decoder expects the Required Insert Count to equal the lowest possible value for the Insert Count with which the